 Keypair propagation in an existing HA cluster

-With High Availability clusters the private.key and root.key are propagated automatically and are updated per what it is the saved on the cluster shared database.
+When using certificates in High Availability clusters, the private.key and root.key are propagated automatically and are updated between the cluster nodes.

 There are several ways you can use access tokens for authentication.